• Skip to primary navigation

 You will notice I have the flours listed by weight and not by volume.
 Weighing the flours really does matter because it will affect the outcome of the final cake.
 If you have too much, it will make the cake very heavy and dry.
 Measuring by weight will ensure results every time you bake it.

-Sift the flours at least twice if not three times.
-I usually sift them when I measure them, combine them with the cocoa powder, and then add them to wet ingredients once more.
+Sift the flours at least twice, if not three times.
+I usually sift them when I measure them, combine them with the cocoa powder, and then add them to the wet ingredients once more.

 Fluff the eggs with the sugar until it's light in color and fluffy.
 This adds a lightness to the cake.
 If you are using an egg substitute, make sure to whip the aquafaba first before adding the sugar.
 If you are using a flax egg, whip it till it's fluffy but note it won't expand like the other two will.